THE SALAD WHISPERER

 Black pepper

 Add the lemon juice, garlic, capers, Dijon mustard and worcestershire sauce to a blender, or a pint sized receptacle, if using an immersion blender.
 Blend until the garlic and capers are finely chopped.
-With the blender motor running, drizzle in the neutral oil, then the olive oil, in a slow steady stream and season to taste.
+With the blender motor running, drizzle in the neutral oil, then the olive oil, and season to taste.

 •